-During at least the first half of 2022, the effects of the spread of COVID-19 are expected to continue to create significant uncertainty and have a dampening effect on the world economy, including the markets in which the Company operates.
-Except for the above, there has been no material adverse change in the prospects of the Company since 23 April 2021, being the date of the publication of the last audited financial statements.
+There has been no material adverse change in the prospects of the Company since 31 December 2022, being the date of the publication of the last audited financial statements.
 Furthermore, there has been no significant change in the financial performance of the Group since the end of the last financial period for which financial information has been published.

-Significant changes since 31 December 2021
+Significant changes since 31 December 2022

-There have been no significant changes in the financial or trading position of the Company since 31 December 2021, being the end of the last financial period for which interim financial information has been published.
+There have been no significant changes in the financial or trading position of the Company since 31 December 2022, being the end of the last financial period for which interim financial information has been published.